mlrun/mlrun/docs/data-prep/ingest-data-fs.md

 ## Real-time ingestion

-Real-time use cases (e.g. real time fraud detection) require feature engineering on live data (e.g. z-score calculation) while the data is coming from a streaming engine (e.g. kafka) or a live http endpoint. <br>
+Real-time use cases (e.g. real-time fraud detection) require feature engineering on live data (e.g. z-score calculation) while the data is coming from a streaming engine (e.g. kafka) or a live http endpoint. <br>
 The feature store enables you to start real-time ingestion service. <br>
 When running the {py:class}`~mlrun.feature_store.deploy_ingestion_service` the feature store creates an elastic real-time serverless function